xorbitsai/inference/doc/source/examples/ai_podcast.rst

      )
      model_a_ref = client.get_model(model_a_uid)

-   Then, the Xinference clinet will handle "target model downloading and caching", "set up environment and process for the model", and "run the service at selected endpoint. " You are now ready to play with your llm model.
+   Then, the Xinference client will handle "target model downloading and caching", "set up environment and process for the model", and "run the service at selected endpoint. " You are now ready to play with your llm model.

 **Original Demo Video** :